Now tracking all 5 NYC boroughs

 • ECB violations flag properties with known hazards

-• Owner names on every record — call directly, no skip tracing
+• Owner names when present in public records; no skip tracing required

 • Beat direct writers who sit around waiting for inbound